Creating Custom Inspections

 In RubyMine, you can create new inspections using Structural Search Inspection.
-To create a custom inspection, you have to configure a search template and set a severity level.
-The IDE will search for code that matches the template and will highlight it in the editor according to the specified severity.
+To create a custom inspection, you have to configure a search and replace templates.
+The IDE will search for code that matches the template and will highlight it in the editor.

 If you want your inspection to suggest fixes, you have to configure the replace template as well.

 In the Settings/Preferences dialog Ctrl+Alt+S, go to .

 You can also press Ctrl+Alt+Shift+H and select Configure Inspections.